imagej/imagej.github.io/_pages/plugins/3d-cyclorama.md

 		A "Load project" panel will pop up.
 Leave the default values and click "Load".
 		In the file selector that pops up, navigate to the "Cyclorama" directory that was created in the directory of the image stack.
 		Select the <datetime>_log.txt file and click "Open".
-		This will open the image stack, the 3D cyclorama, the Imagej log window and a panel titled "Analyze cyclorama".
+		This will open the image stack, the 3D cyclorama, the ImageJ log window and a panel titled "Analyze cyclorama".

 	Bidirectional mapping:
 		When the checkbox "Link views" is checked clicking on either of the views (image stack or cyclorama) will create the corresponding (mapped) point on the other view.